- Planning Documents

 - Topic 4.5: Feedback and Homeostasis.
 This topic requires very little previous knowledge to complete.
 However, if you assign this for students to complete independently, make sure to check for understanding of negative and positive feedback loops.

 - Topic 7:13: Origin and Early History of Life, The RNA World.
 While this module is in unit 7 (Evolution), it pretty much stands on its own.
 Once your students understand protein synthesis, they’ll be able to take this on.
 In years when I’ve felt short of time, I’ve often assigned this during Winter Break.
+Note that whether you’re doing this topic with your class or having your students complete the work independently, the last tutorial (about the origin of life at undersea alkaline vents) should be considered to be optional.

 - Topic 8.1: Responses to the Environment (Animal Behavior).
 This topic, like feedback and homeostasis, requires very little previous knowledge.
 In the AP curriculum, there are few principles of animal behavior for students to know, but they do need to be able to make evolutionary sense of animal behavior on the exam.
 This module, which is full of illustrative examples with lots of data analysis, will set your students up for success.